Aroon4020/story_test_task/docs/StakingContractDocumentation.md

 The contract is structured as follows:
 - **State Variables**: Tracks staked NFTs, rewards, and user balances.
 - **Core Functions**: Handles staking, unstaking, and reward calculations.
-- **Administrative Functions**: Allows the owner to set APY, reward token, and approved NFTs.
+- **Administrative Function**: Allows the owner to set approved NFTs.

 ---